 Set the mixing pitcher down, pour more carrier over the cannabis (same amount as before, one inch over the top of the cannabis).
 Repeat the same procedure as the first wash.
 Drain the pitcher where you left off filling your funnels.
 Once drained a second time, pour about a quarter cup of the carrier back into the mixing pitcher and do a short final quick-rinse.
 Pour the remainder through the strainer into the emptiest filter.
 If that one is filled to 1” from the top move to another one.
 Take the cannabis in the mixing pitcher and pour/scrape into the biggest strainer.
 Then make a fist and push down on the cannabis while holding the strainer over a filtered funnel and press down.
 Keep doing this until nothing more comes out.
 Practice and experience will improve efficiency.

-Discard the cannabis in a trash bag for disposal.
+Allow the used Cannabis to air dry, then discard the cannabis in a trash bag for disposal.
 Make sure you tie the bag securely to keep the odor level down.
 Set aside the mixing pitcher and mixing tool.
 When the first set of filtered funnels have drained down grab the top corners and pull to the center and keep doing this until the filter is bunched, then gently twist and fold over so when you squeeze them out loose cannabis material does not fall into the drain containers.
 Keep repeating this until all the filters have been removed and have squeezed out any leftover carrier.
 Remove all funnels and set them out of the way.
 Now take a small, fine meshed strainer and hold over the rice cooker.
 Grab a container with the carrier in it and pour into the fine mesh strainer, as this will pick up any debris that might have fallen in and catch it.
 Once all the containers have been strained and poured into the rice cooker, set them out of the way of your work area.

 Plug in your rice cooker and turn it to “high”.
 Now is a good time to quickly pick up your dirty equipment and move it to an area for later cleaning.
 Also, while the rice cooker is warming up, check to see if your sauce pan inside is still around 180 degrees.
 This should all be ready to go when the oil is done cooking down and poured into the measuring cup.
 At this point it will go right into the two quart sauce pan on your induction cook top.